As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure policy.

-An Easy and Hearty Cobb Salad just speaks my language!
+Easy and hearty Chicken Cobb Salad speaks my language!
 Loaded with crunchy romaine, chicken, cucumbers, tomatoes, olives, fresh avocado, crispy bacon, and blue cheese.
 Smothered in your favorite dressing.
 The best, healthy kind of meal.

 Another version of the creation is that Robert Kreis, executive chef at the restaurant, created the salad in 1929 (the year the Brown Derby’s Hollywood location opened) and named it in honor of Robert Cobb.The same source confirms that 1937 was the reported date of the version noted above, with Cobb making the salad.(Source)

-Looking for a hearty, main course salad.
-This Hearty Cobb Salad is my go-to salad for the middle of winter, a springtime luncheon, or a hot summer evening — no oven required.
-It’s also one of my favorite things to bring to a new mom — quite different from yet another casserole!
+Chicken Cobb Salad is my go-to salad for the middle of winter, a springtime luncheon, or a hot summer evening — no oven required.
+It’s also one of my favorite things to bring to a new mom — quite different from the many casseroles they received.

 - Swap out chicken for turkey or ham